openmedicus/SealApi/README.md

 # Strong Sign

-Since MonoDevelop is able to Strong Sign a DLL do this.
+Since MonoDevelop is unable to StrongName Sign a DLL do this.

 1) Build Release
 2) Manually do: "sn -R bin/Release/SealApi.dll ..//SealApi.snk"